Far-Se/tabame/README.md

 Example: With main hotkey, you can open tabame, show previous window, toggle taskbar, open start menu, open `Win+X` menu, open new chrome tab, show desktop, change volume level or switch desktops.
 You do not need to learn new hotkeys for each thing you need.

-# **📕 Projects**
+# **📕 Bookmarks**
-Here you can save your projects, important folders/files, or documentation/example folder.
+Here you can create bookmarks for your projects, docs and other items you need to quick access.

+You can bookmark folders, links or commands.

-You can create groups and in them you can add your projects.
+You can create groups and that contains your bookmarks.
 You can set an emoji for each so you can differentiate between them later when you forgot which is which.

 # **📝 Trktivity**